If you've suffered an injury or illness due to contact with an animal, our Personal Injury Lawyers are here to help.

 If you or a loved one have suffered injury as a result of an accident involving or caused by an animal, or if you have been attacked or bitten by an animal, then we understand that such incidents can take some time to recover from emotionally, not to mention the recovery period depending on the severity of your physical injuries.

 You are rightly entitled to claim compensation for your pain and suffering and any financial losses incurred as a direct result of the accident or injury.
+Talk to one of our specialist Animal Injury Lawyers at the earliest convenience.

-Whilst we cannot guarantee you will be able to see a lawyer immediately, you will be able to speak confidentially with a member of our team who will record some key information so that one of our experts can discuss your matter further with you.
+You will be able to speak confidentially with a member of our team who will record some key information so that one of our experts can discuss your matter further with you.
 Most of our offices have disabled access and convenient parking.
 We can also arrange a home or hospital visit where clients may feel more comfortable and we will deal with your situation sensitively and compassionately.

 We can assist you through the entire process of making a claim and in helping with your recovery.
-We are recognised by The Legal 500 and Chambers & Partners as one of the country's leading personal injury & serious injury claims solicitors’ teams.
-Whatever injury has befallen you, we are ready and able to help.
+We are recognised by The Legal 500 and Chambers & Partners as one of the country’s leading personal injury & serious injury claims solicitors’ teams.

 You can count on Lanyon Bowdler to fight to secure you the maximum compensation you deserve and to ensure your physical and emotional well-being are completely prioritised and catered for.